webpack/webpack.js.org/src/content/concepts/module-federation.md

 We strongly recommend using an asynchronous boundary.
 It will split out the initialization code of a larger chunk to avoid any additional round trips and improve performance in general.
 `import('./bootstrap')`

-Create a `bootstrap.js` file, and move the original contents of the entry point code into that file.
+Create a `bootstrap.js` file and move the original contents of the entry point code into it.

 __index.js__